 Notification Obligations of Business Associate Subcontractors

 The breach notification rule requires that business associate subcontractors, following the discovery of a breach of unsecured PHI, notify their business associates of the breach.
-This notice must be provided to the business associate without unreasonable delay and in no case later than
+This notice must be provided to the business associate without unreasonable delay and in no case later than 60 calendar days after the discovery of the breach.

 Was this article helpful?